XiaohanYu-GU/MaskCOV/README.md

 install pytorch 1.6.0, python 3.7, cuda 10.1, cudnn7.6.3 and any necessary python package that is required.

 Use the following order to run the training code in a default setting.

 "sh main.sh"

-Or revise the hyper-parameters (batch size, learning rate) in config.py.
+Or revise the hyper-parameters (batch size, learning rate) in config.py if needed and then run "sh main.sh".

 ### Note
 For Cotton80 subset, the batch size is recommended to be 8.
 For the remaining subsets, the batch size is recommended to be 16.